-The tendency of catasrophizing and stress influence primary together significantly dysmenorrhea at Semarang State University students with stress variable contribution found lower than catastrophizing tendency.
-In addition, the tendency of catasrophizing and stress also has a significant correlation with primary dysmenorrhea in students of State University of Semarang with the correlation coefficient of cendrophizing tendency with primary dysmenorrhea found higher than with correlation to primary dysmenorrhea.
+The tendency of catasrophizing and stress together to significantly influence primary dysmenorrhea at Semarang State University students with stress variable contribution found lower than catastrophizing tendency.
+In addition, the tendency of catasrophizing and stress also has a significant correlation with primary dysmenorrhea in students of State University of Semarang with the correlation coefficient of cendrophizing tendency with primary dysmenorrhea found higher than with stress correlation to primary dysmenorrhea.